 Serving our St.Thomas Site

-- In depth knowledge of Ontario Public Health Standards, Health Protection and Promotion Act and regulations.
+- In depth knowledge of Ontario Public Health Standards, Health Protection and Promotion Act and Smoke-Free Ontario Act and Regulation.

-- Knowledge, skills and up to two (2) years of recent and relevant experience would be preferred.
+- Knowledge, skills and a up to two (2) years of recent and relevant experience.

 - Must be capable of establishing positive interpersonal relationships and able to manage premise operator complaints in a non-confrontational manner.